 Embrace the cube!
 It's so tiny!

-In our investigation to understand what interesting choices are and the effect such a design has both on development and on the player, one thing that we've learned is that complexities are necessary.
+In our quest to understand what interesting choices are and the effect such a design has both on development and on the player, one thing that we've learned is that complexities are necessary.
 Many complexites are required for interesting choices to emerge in non-real-time games of perfect information.
 When a player encounters an "interesting game" for the first time, he/she starts a long process of learning.
-To learn more effectively we simplify the gameplay or focus on as few elements as possible (see article here and here for more).
-From there we work in additional rules and complexities in an ever widening understanding of the game.
+To learn more effectively players simplify the gameplay or focus on as few elements as possible (see article here and here for more).
+From there players work in additional rules and complexities in an ever widening understanding of the game.
 As our understanding grows we pick up increasingly nuanced information when before these nuanced complexities were not relevant or contentualized.

 When does the minutiae of a game stop becoming nonsense and become a functional "story?"
 This is an important question for gamers and developers to ask.
 After all, the ability to see and understand the complexities of a game can be the difference between a game of interesting choices and a shallow game.
 It can be the difference between loving a game because it all clicks or being overwhelmed and put off by all the "junk."